Back to: C#.NET Tutorials For Beginners and Professionals

 - The return type of this method can be either void or int.

-Before C# 7.1, there are four overloaded versions that are considered valid signatures for the Main method in C# as shown below.
+Before C# 7.1, four overloaded versions are considered valid signatures for the Main method in C#, as shown below.

 public static void Main(); public static int Main(); public static void Main(string[] args); public static int Main(string[] args);

-Before C# 7.1, when we wanted to call the async method from within the Main() method, then we need to add some code but now, the C# compiler does it for us.
+Before C# 7.1, when we wanted to call the async method from within the Main() method, we needed to add some code, but now, the C# compiler does it for us.
 Let’s try to understand how to call the async method from Main in C# before C# 7.1 with an example.
 Please have a look at the below code for a better understanding.
-The following example code is self-explained, so please go through the comment lines for a better understanding.

 using System; using System.Threading.Tasks; namespace AsyncMainDemo { class Program { static void Main(string[] args) { Console.WriteLine("Before C# 7.1, To use async method"); Console.WriteLine($"Main Method execution started at {System.DateTime.Now}"); //Calling Async Method //We cannot use await as the Main method is not async //Hence using Wait Method to wait for the completion of the SomeAsyncMethod() SomeAsyncMethod().Wait(); Console.WriteLine($"Main Method execution ended at {System.DateTime.Now}"); Console.WriteLine("Press any key to exist."); Console.ReadKey(); } //Async Method static async Task SomeAsyncMethod() { await Task.Delay(2000); } } }